nrgow/nrgow.github.io/_posts/2025-07-07-spoken-language-synthetic-data.markdown

 > "You are a helpful assistant who can transcribe audio.
 Users typically issue commands _in the imperative voice_."

 The results are pretty bad.
 Character error rate is 57%.
-The transcriptions are not always phonetically plausible, rather making phonetically poorly-grounded semantic jumps to other entities, but we're not here to judge ASR models.
+The transcriptions are not always phonetically plausible, rather making phonetically poorly-grounded semantic jumps to other entiti es, but we're not here to judge ASR models.
 We're trying to train a model that can correct for ASR errors, so the transcription may be valuable for that.

 ### Prompt help 2